How to calculate annual income

 If you’re an hourly employee or have more irregular paychecks, you can use this approach:

-Calculate how many hours you work per week—or, if it varies, the average number of weekly hours worked—to determine your weekly pay.
+2. To determine your weekly pay, figure out how many hours you work per week.
+If it varies, calculate the average number of weekly hours worked.

-Figure out your annual gross income from salary by multiplying your weekly pay by the number of weeks you work in a year.
+3. Figure out your annual gross income from your salary by multiplying your weekly pay by the number of weeks you work in a year.

 For example, if you earn $15 an hour and work an average of 35 hours every week of the year, the calculation might look like this: